 The physical device that holds the smart card technology, these could be plastic cards, wristbands, key fobs or mobile phones.

 The ability of two or more systems or components to exchange information and to use the information that has been exchanged.

-ITSO Secure Authentication Module, this supports the end-to-end security and business rules.
+ITSO Secure Application Module, this supports the end-to-end security and business rules.

 The ITSO Security Management Service works in conjunction with the ISAM to provide the necessary cryptographic keys and security covering all elements of an ITSO environment.